-1 Module overview

 1.1 Introduction

 We have introduced UWLFlex - our new, online, flexible learning platform.

 UWLFlex has been designed to complement face-to-face learning and build on our reputation for excellence in teaching, learning and student support.
 We will be able to deliver a University experience that is more collaborative, active, and relevant for an increasingly digital world thus enabling us to provide you with an improved student experience.
 UWLFlex will provide you with an enhanced range of online tools, to help facilitate your learning whether this takes place primarily on site or online.

-1.2 Module summary content and aims Research has clearly shown that some employers will have specific computer programs and software that they will train new employees to use competently.
-However, there is a desire for a certain level of competency across a wide range of programs.
-For example, employers say that they want to see a good level of ability when it comes to using Microsoft packages, as well as spreadsheets, emails and social platforms.
-This module will enable the students to develop an understanding of the importance of information to an organisation, and an awareness of the key issues concerning the use of IT in business.
-At the same time the student will be given the opportunity to develop and improve thier practical IT skills.
-The aim of the module is to enable the students to work with business information, using appropriate technologies for analysis and communication, by providing a portfolio of skills and developing an analytical and conceptual understanding.
-This should also enable the students to appreciate the nature of business information from a user perspective.
-This module will be run in IT rooms using various learning and teaching strategies, such as reflective learning, cooperative learning, inquiry-based instruction, differentiation, technology-based teaching, group discussions, peer assessment etc. The content of the module covers various IT applications such as MS Office (Exce,MS Word,MS Powerpoint).
-Also, it covers subjects related to principles of information communication; the nature of information, information flows, effective communication and dissemination of information; systems and information systems and security issues.
-The sessions content will be available on the Blackboard under the learning materials.
-Expectations Specific expectations students can have of tutors:
+1.2 Module summary content and aims

+The aim of the module is to develop students' skills and confidence in the use and application of numerical data and analysis, and to develop candidate's skills in preparing, presenting and processing data using business software.
+This module is split into two learning themes: Numerical Skills, and Information Technology; both of which are essential skills for data handling and quantitative analysis in business.

+Research has clearly demonstrated that both numeracy and ICT skills are the two of the most sought-after skillsets in the business sector; Numeracy is about the basic mathematical concepts that one needs to be able to understand the basic concepts and apply to real life such as managing personal or business finances, being able to perform simple, yet important arithmetic when at work such as mathematical concepts of averages - median, mean and so on - as well as frequency.
+ICT is leveraged to make the process more efficient in data handling.

+This module will be run in either IT rooms and/or classrooms using various learning and teaching strategies, such as reflective learning, cooperative learning, inquiry-based instruction, differentiation, technology-based teaching, group discussions, peer assessment and so on.

+The module deals with the simple arithmetic operations, fractions, decimals, percentage, ratios, indices, tables, charts, graph and applying Excel functions in various business scenario.
+The learning sessions will be available on the blackboard under learning materials section.

+Expectations

+Specific expectations students can have of tutors:

-- Pre-recorded lectures are provided at least one week in advance on the "Module Content" of BlackBoard - Please e-mail for an online/phone appointment outside of normal class times for mutually convenient times - Refer to MSG (and all assignment guides/case studies) on BB - Formative feedback on their assessments Specific expectations tutors will have of students:
+- Pre-recorded lectures are provided at least one week in advance on the "Learning Material" of BlackBoard - Please e-mail for an online/phone appointment outside of normal class times for mutually convenient times - Refer to MSG (and all assignment guides/case studies) on BB - Formative feedback on their assessments

+Specific expectations tutors will have of students:

 - Attend all seminars and arrive at classes punctually. - Practise all the provided materials prior to seminars and prepare answers to questions as per instructions given. - Actively participate and engage in class activities. - Inform tutor via email when not able to attend any classes. - Appointments can be made at mutually convenient times.
 Please e-mail for an appointment outside of normal class times. - Communicate with tutors in a professional manner Attempt all assessments by the submission deadline unless there are extenuating circumstances (please do contact your tutor and your Module Leader). - Behave professionally in classes and not cause any disruption that may affect other students' learning.

 It is important that you do at least 152 independent-study hours (referring to the Reading List) on related and relevant topics, which may not be necessarily covered during the lessons, but all will still be assessed.

-1.3 Learning outcomes to be assessed Upon successful completion of this module, you should be able to:
+1.3 Learning outcomes to be assessed